 For safety reasons, it is necessary to use appropriate wiring for your line voltage connections and for safety grounding.
 Make your ground connection between a reliable earth ground and the safety ground of your controller using a wire with a gauge of at least 16 AWG (or a cross-sectional area of at least 1mm^2) and insulation rating of at least 600V.

-Make your AC line voltage connections with wire gauge of at least 16 AWG (or a cross-sectional area of at least 1mm2) and insulation rating of at least 600V for each conductor.
+Make your AC line voltage connections with wire gauge of at least 16 AWG (or a cross-sectional area of at least 600V for each conductor.